realA10001986/Time-Circuits-Display/README.md

 How to adjust the display brightness:
 - Hold ENTER to invoke main menu
-- Press ENTER until "BRI-GHT" is shown
+- Press ENTER until "BRIGHTNESS" is shown
 - Hold ENTER, the displays show all elements, the top-most display says "LVL"
 - Press ENTER to cycle through the possible levels (1-5)
 - Hold ENTER to use current value and proceed to next display